 Leg cramps while running

-Leg cramps often occur during hard and long use of leg muscles such as when running or swimming.
-There are many reasons that this happens and some of them are:
+Leg cramps can occur during strenuous and prolonged use of your muscles, such as running or swimming.
+There are many reasons that this happens, and some of them are:

 - Not enough preparation before the run